THE GINGERBREAD HOUSE

 He landed with a thump, falling to his side and knocking all the remaining air from his lungs.
 He gasped and opened his eyes, spots swimming in the flashing after-images from the lightning.
 The rich forest smell was gone, replaced by the scent of bacon and onions.
 Andrew looked toward the sizzling to find a tall, thin man, wooden spoon in hand, mouth agape, staring at him.

 Behind the man was a huge, ancient aga.
 A deep pan sat on top, gently smoking as the bacon and onions continued to cook, unsupervised.
 Andrew pushed himself to his feet, checked his hat and backpack were still in place.
-He patted his pockets, reassured at the familiar lumps and bumps.
-He held the cooling coin up by the edge so the tall man could see it.
+He patted his pockets, reassured at the familiar lumps and bumps, not rushing the motions, but hoping the familiar actions would help his heart slow and his breath even out.
+The man at the Aga stayed still, seemingly speechless.
+Andrew darted glances at the rest of the cottage even as he kept the strange man in view.
+There was no one else there and the man hadn’t advanced or threatened him.
+He took a calming breath and held the cooling coin up by the edge so the tall man could see it.

 “You called?”
 Andrew said, pleased his voice showed none of the heart-pounding, trembling terror racing through him.

 The man’s mouth moved, like a fish gulping, but no sound came out.